gnolang/gno/docs/getting-started/using-gnokey.md

 We will need some testnet coins (GNOTs) for each state-changing call.
 Visit the [Faucet Hub](https://faucet.gno.land) to get GNOTs for the Gno testnets that are currently live.

-Let's delve deeper into each of these messages.
+Let's delve deeper into each of these message types.

 ### `AddPackage`